MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 - [Remove-SPOTenantRenameSitePrioritization](/powershell/module/sharepoint-online/remove-spotenantrenamesiteprioritization) – This allows you to remove prioritization for the specified site.
 - [Get-SPOTenantRenameSitePrioritization](/powershell/module/sharepoint-online/get-spotenantrenamesiteprioritization) – This allows you to view the current list of prioritized sites.

-> [!NOTE]
-> The PowerShell cmdlets for prioritization should be used once the tenant rename has been scheduled.
+The PowerShell cmdlets for prioritization should be used once the tenant rename has been scheduled.
 Changes to the list of prioritized sites will be supported up to 2 hours before the scheduled start time of the rename.
 Once the rename starts, further changes will not be accepted.

 ## Step 1: Add the new domain name